-Ah, Florence and Cinque Terre, two beautiful places in Italy that are probably on everyone’s couples bucket list, and rightfully so as they are both marvelous places.
+Florence and Cinque Terre are two beautiful places in Italy that are probably on everyone’s couple’s bucket list, and rightfully so, as they are both marvelous places.

 Well, don’t fear.
 We have done more than our fair share of travel in Italy, so you are in good hands.

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
-That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Let’s Connect on Social Media!